 Students enrolled in Basic Law Enforcement Training must agree and adhere to supplemental Student Code of Conduct specific to the program.

-Students who successfully complete Basic Law Enforcement Training will receive 19 semester hours of credit toward the Associate in Applied Science degree in Criminal Justice.
-Students will receive credit for the following courses:
+Students who successfully complete Basic Law Enforcement Training and the certification examination will receive 19 semester hours of credit toward the Associate in Applied Science degree in Criminal Justice.